custom-components/sensor.plex_recently_added/README.md

 </br>

 ## Installation:
-### In it's current state, this component only works if Home Assistant and your Plex server are on the same network.
 1. Install this component by copying to your `/custom_components/sensor/` folder.
 2. Install the card: [Upcoming Media Card](https://github.com/custom-cards/upcoming-media-card)
 3. Add the code to your `configuration.yaml` using the config options below.